 Over the last decade, it’s gotten immeasurably easier to access your credit report and credit score.
 Not only can you get a free copy of your credit report each year from the three major credit bureaus through AnnualCreditReport.com, it’s also easier than ever to learn that all-important, three-digit distillation of your credit health: your FICO credit score.

-Many credit cards now offer a free FICO score on your monthly statement just for being a cardholder.
-While some of these cards offer the score on your monthly statement, others let you access it any time you sign in to manage your account online.
+Many credit cards now offer your free FICO score on your monthly statement just for being a cardholder.
+While some of these card issuers only make your score available on your monthly statement, others let you access it any time you sign in to manage your account online.
 To learn which cards offer this perk – and why it’s important to begin with — keep reading.

 Your FICO Score: Why It Matters

-Before you sign up for a credit card that offers your FICO score for free, you should understand why this even matters.
+Before you sign up for a credit card that offers your FICO score for free, you should understand why this number is so important.
+Just like nearly another component of your financial health, your credit score carries several important roles.
 For starters, your FICO score is a three-digit manifestation of your credit health – and the one thing lenders look at most when deciding whether to grant you credit.

 Where having an excellent credit record and high credit score is an asset, a low score and poor credit history could throw a monkey wrench into any plans you have to borrow money.
 And since a low FICO score tells lenders that you’re a risky borrower, you may be faced with higher interest rates even if you are able to get the loan you need.

-If you ever want to buy a house, finance a car, or borrow money to start a business, your credit – and your FICO score – are of utmost importance.
+If you ever want to buy a house, finance a car, or borrow cash to start a business, your credit – and your FICO score – are of utmost importance.
 Your next job may even depend on it.
-And that’s why it’s important to track your score closely.
+And that’s one of the main reasons it’s so important to track your score closely.

 What’s more, not all credit scores are created equal.
 While some websites can provide you with a free credit score or estimate, it’s usually not your FICO score — the one most lenders check when you apply for a loan or credit card.